Helme Panjang: Coaching career

-In 2022 Helme was appointed head coach of DPMM FC for the 2022 Brunei FA Cup, occupying the seat made vacant by Adrian Pennock.
+In July 2022, Helme was appointed head coach of DPMM for the 2022 Brunei FA Cup, occupying the seat made vacant by Adrian Pennock becoming the first local to take charge of the club in their history.
 He coached DPMM all the way to the final of the competition on 4 December.
-His team were victorious against Kasuka FC in that final, bringing DPMM's second FA Cup triumph which Helme first won as a player in 2004.
+His team were victorious against Kasuka in that final, bringing DPMM's second FA Cup triumph which Helme first won as a player in 2004.

-Helme was assigned to coach the DPMM FC under-20s playing in the Brunei Youth League U20 from 2023.
+Helme was assigned to coach the DPMM under-20s playing in the Brunei Youth League U20 from 2023.
 He managed to take the youngsters to become the competition's champions in March 2024, while also winning the Best Coach of the League award.

-At the start of the 2024–25 Brunei Super League, it was announced that DPMM FC would be entering a second team to the league, which was composed of mostly the under-20 team that was led by Helme.
-His team played 12 games without dropping a single point, and led the table in their final fixture against Kasuka FC, where they were beaten 2–3 to surrender the title to the defending champions.
+At the start of the 2024–25 Brunei Super League, it was announced that DPMM would be entering a second team to the league, which was composed of mostly the under-20 team that was led by Helme.
+His team played 12 games without dropping a single point, and led the table in their final fixture against Kasuka, where they were beaten 2–3 to surrender the title to the defending champions.
 Later in the season, Helme took DPMM II to domestic cup glory, beating Indera SC 1–0 in the final on 18 May.

 At the start of the 2025–26 season, Helme became assistant to first-team head coach Jamie McAllister in their Malaysia Super League campaign.